Single Session Consultation for Neurodiversity-Related Issues

 For individuals with a neurodivergent (or possibly neurodivergent) spouse or other adult family member:

-For neurodivergent (diagnosed or self-diagnosed) adult individuals:
+For neurodivergent (diagnosed or self-identified) adult individuals:

 For individuals with a neurodivergent (or possibly neurodivergent) spouse or other adult family member: